Insurance and Billing

 At the time of your visit, patients need to provide our office with the correct insurance information, including your insurance card to be copied.
 We ask that all co-insurance and co-payments be paid at the time the service is performed.
 We will perform courtesy billing for you, provided you have given us all pertinent billing information.

 Your insurance coverage is an agreement between you and your insurance company.
 Financial responsibility rests with the patient for deductibles, co-insurance and non-covered services.
 In addition to personal checks, we accept Visa, MasterCard, Discover and debit cards.
 We offer the option to pay bills online.
-Select your center and pay online using our secure servers here.
+Select your center and pay online using our secure servers by clicking here.

 Central Florida Surgical Center and Citrus Ambulatory Surgery Center, also accepts Care Credit, a convenient, monthly payment program for yourself and your family specifically designed to pay for healthcare expenses not covered by insurance including co-payments, deductibles and elective treatment and care.
 For more information about Care Credit payment plans, go to www.carecredit.com.
 If you are already a Care Credit member, you may use your card at Central Florida Surgical Center and Citrus Ambulatory Surgery Center.